 - Take a test drive to the hospital to familiarize yourself with the route. - Check with your recruiter regarding the appropriate uniform.
-Scrubs or a white uniform or jacket are usually acceptable, but some hospitals require a specific color.
-Remember it is always important to present yourself in a professional manner.
+Scrubs, white uniforms, or jackets are usually acceptable, but some hospitals require a specific color.
+Remember, it is always important to present yourself professionally.
 Proper hygiene should be observed.
-Uniforms and shoes should be clean and neat in appearance.
+Uniforms and shoes should be clean and neat.
 Please review the section of this policy manual titled "Personal Appearance" for further guidance. - Have your name badge with your classification ready to wear.
-Badges must be worn at all times while on duty but remember you must have a valid license in the state to which you have traveled.
+Badges must be worn at all times while on duty, but remember, you must have a valid license in the state you have traveled to.
 The facility may send you home without compensation if you are not wearing the appropriate badge.